Ayra Starr

-Oyinkansola Sarah Aderibigbe (born 14 June 2002), known professionally as Ayra Starr, is a Beninese-born Nigerian singer.
-She began a fashion career at the age of 16 with Quove Model Management before deciding to pursue a career in music.
-After covering several songs by popular artists on Instagram, she posted her first original song on her page in December 2019.
-This brought her to the attention of record executive Don Jazzy, who signed her to his record label Mavin Records.
+Sarah Oyinkansola Aderibigbe (born 14 June 2002), known professionally as Ayra Starr, is a Nigerian singer and songwriter.
+She achieved mainstream international recognition in 2022, with the release of her hit song "Rush".
+The song charted in several territories, including Switzerland, Ireland and the United Kingdom, where it peaked at number 24.
+It earned Starr a nomination at the 66th Annual Grammy Awards for Best African Music Performance.

-In early 2021, Ayra Starr achieved mainstream recognition with her eponymous debut extended play and its hit track "Away", which spent two consecutive weeks at number four on Nigeria's TurnTable Top 50 chart; the song also peaked at number 17 on the Billboard Top Triller Global chart, paving the way for the release of her first full-length mixtape, 19 & Dangerous (2021).
-Categorized mainly as Afropop and R&B, the mixtape received favorable critical reception and spawned two top forty hits in Nigeria.
+In early 2021, Starr began her career with the release of her debut EP Ayra Starr and its lead single "Away", which spent two consecutive weeks at number four on Nigeria's TurnTable Top 50 chart; the song also peaked at number 17 on the Billboard Top Triller Global chart.
+It was followed by the release of her debut studio album, 19 & Dangerous (2021).
+Categorized mainly as Afropop and R&B, it received favorable critical reception and spawned two top forty hits in Nigeria.
 The lead single "Bloody Samaritan" peaked atop the Top 50 chart, becoming the first solo song by a female artist to reach the number-one position.
-Starr debuted on Pandora Predictions chart, and on 28 August 2021, was ranked number three on Billboard's Next Big Sound.
+In August the same year, Starr was ranked number three on Billboard's Next Big Sound.

-Ayra Starr would later achieve mainstream international recognition in 2022, with the release of her song "Rush".
-The song charted in several territories, including Switzerland, Ireland and the United Kingdom, where it peaked at Number 36.
+In 2024, Starr released her second album, The Year I Turned 21.

-With the song, Ayra became the Youngest African Female Artist to surpass 100 Million views on a single video on YouTube, and also the first to do so within 5 months.
-She also set a new record by becoming the only Nigerian Female Artist to have charted a solo song on UK official Singles Chart.
+Life and career

 Early life

-Oyinkansola Sarah Aderibigbe was born on 14 June, 2002 in Cotonou, Benin, and grew up there and in Lagos, Nigeria.
-She was born to Nigerian parents from Kwara State and has four siblings.
-Her family moved frequently during her high school years because of her father's business, and as a result she had a hard time forming close friends.
+Oyinkansola Sarah Aderibigbe was born on 14 June 2002 in Cotonou, Bénin and grew up between there and in Lagos, Nigeria.
+She is Nigerian and of Yoruba heritage, with both parents from Kwara State.
+She was raised multilingual, learning Yoruba and acquiring French during her early years in Bénin, and is also fluent in English and Nigerian Pidgin, which she uses frequently in her works and press interactions.
+Her family’s frequent relocations, driven by her father's business ventures, made it difficult to form lasting friendships during high school.
+Aderibigbe is the second of five children.
+Her older brother Dami (born 2000) became a guitarist and producer; her younger siblings include Ade, Tolulope, and Jesutunmise.
+Music was integral to family life.
+Her mother, a former singer, and Dami were formative influences.
+At age ten, she joined the school choir and began writing songs with Dami, guided by their mother and aunt.
+The siblings also formed a band and regularly entered local music competitions.

-Having been raised in a music-loving family, her interest in singing comes mostly from her family.
-At the age of 10, she sang in a high school choir and began writing songs with her brother.
-She attended Les Cours Sonou University and received a BA degree in international relations and political science.
+Though Aderibigbe gravitated toward the arts as a teen, her father had urged her to prioritize academics before his passing.
+She attended Les Cours Sonou University in Cotonou and received a BA degree in international relations and political science.
 During her college years, she was often bullied by her classmates because of her age and appearance.
-To counter the feelings, she experienced from being taunted, Ayra Starr turned to music.
-"I would listen to Nicki Minaj on my way to school, and I'd feel like the second Nicki Minaj."
-Ayra Starr's mother was very supportive of her musical ambitions, and always encouraged her to pursue a singing career.
+To counter the feelings she experienced from being taunted, she turned to music.
+"I would listen to Nicki Minaj on my way to school and I'd feel like the second Nicki Minaj."
+Aderibigbe's mother was very supportive of her musical ambitions and always encouraged her to pursue a singing career.